Name: Jermain Defoe

 Date of Birth: 7/10/1982

 His £6 million transfer fee was soon justified as he settled into life at White Hart Lane, scoring on his debut and netting seven times at the end of the 2004/2005 season.
-His goalscoring prowess continued as he managed 43 league goals in 139 appearances over four years at Spurs.
-Defoe joined Portsmouth in January 2008 for £6 million and enjoyed a profitable spell on the South coast before eventually resigning for Spurs in 2009 for £15 million.
-The striker has since scored 39 league goals in 93 appearances and looks set to continue his impressive goalscoring record.
+His goalscoring prowess continued as he managed to score 43 league goals in 139 appearances over four years at Spurs.
+Defoe joined Portsmouth in January 2008 for £6 million and enjoyed a profitable spell on the South coast, scoring on his debut, before eventually re-signing for Harry Redknapp`s Spurs in 2009 for £15 million, just a year later.

 One to Watch – Jermain Defoe